 - 8.6.1 The Championship Director shall impose penalties for infringement of, or non-compliance with, any Rule or Local Procedure.
 The severity of the penalties ranges from a minimum of a warning to disqualification as appropriate for the offence.
-The penalties imposed by the Championship Director shall be in accordance with the appropriate list of penalties stated in Section 8.7 below: - 8.6.2 Offences not covered by this list may be penalized at the Championship Director's discretion in accordance with the provisions of the Sporting Code, General Section 5.2. - 8.6.3 Penalties shall be listed on the Score sheet of the Day on which the penalty was given. - 8.6.4 If a penalty is imposed on a Day which does not meet the requirements of a Championship Day (8.2.1), or non-competition Days, or during the practice week, then the penalty shall be added to the competitor's cumulative Score.
+The penalties imposed by the Championship Director shall be in accordance with the appropriate list of penalties stated in Section 8.7 below: - 8.6.2 Offences not covered by this list may be penalized at the Championship Director's discretion in accordance with the provisions of the Sporting Code, General Section 5.2. - 8.6.3 Penalties shall be listed on the Score sheet of the Day on which the penalty was given. - 8.6.4 Penalties in the following category: - Dangerous or hazardous flying and the following specific penalties: